Archeology

 What is the State Archeology Office?

 The State Archeology Office preserves, explores, and interprets Nebraska’s archeological sites and other historic resources for the benefit of the public and the advancement of knowledge.
 The office maintains the master file of all archeological sites discovered and projects conducted in the state.
-The SAO curates the primary records from archeological research as well as the collections recovered through History Nebraska fieldwork, as well as for other governmental agencies on a contractual basis.
+The SAO curates the primary records from archeological research as well as the collections recovered through Nebraska State Historical Society fieldwork, as well as for other governmental agencies on a contractual basis.
 Staff archeologists are actively involved in field and laboratory research via cultural resource management contracts and grants.
 The most active component of this research is the Nebraska Highway Cultural Resources Program.
 Staff also assists in the recovery of human skeletal remains during inadvertent discoveries, as well as repatriation efforts with descendent tribes and families.

 Where does funding come from?